MessageSquareSignal

 • Recognition that matches the work: public praise matters less than being acknowledged by the person who assigns your shifts

 These themes are specific, local, and actionable.
 They don't fit neatly into a Likert scale.
-They emerge when someone asks a follow-up question instead of moving to the next item on a questionnaire.
+They emerge when someone asks a follow-up question instead of moving to the next item on a fixed form.

 Making It Work: What Sets Apart Organizations That Succeed